 In light of the aforementioned freezing of the SERP and defined benefit pension plan, on January 3, 2017, McCormick adopted amendments to the DCP establishing a Non-Qualified Retirement Savings Plan (the "NQRSP"), effective February 1, 2017, to provide for additional retirement benefits for certain employees, including the Named Executive Officers.
 Under the NQRSP, certain management employees in the U.S., including the Named Executive Officers, may defer up to 80% of their total cash compensation (base salary and annual incentive bonus).
 Employees are permitted to elect separate deferral percentages for the amounts of such compensation up to the annual compensation limit established by the IRS for the 401(k) plan, currently \$275,000 for 2018 (the "IRS Limit") and the amounts of compensation in excess of the IRS Limit.
-Beginning in 2018, McCormick made a matching contribution to the deferred compensation account of eligible employees who defer compensation above the IRS Limit up to 4% of such amount for the 2018 calendar year and up to 5% of such amount thereafter.
-Additionally, employees, including the Named Executive Officers receive an annual contribution by McCormick into their deferred compensation account equal to 3% of the compensation amount in excess of the IRS Limit.
+Beginning in 2018, McCormick made a matching contribution to the deferred compensation account of eligible employees, including the Named Executive Officers receive an annual contribution by McCormick into their deferred compensation account equal to 3% of the compensation amount in excess of the IRS Limit.
 In addition, to account for a portion of the benefit that would have been received under the SERP, and that will not be received under the NQRSP, the Company (i) provided certain executives, including Messrs.
 Kurzius and Smith, with one time restricted stock unit grants during fiscal 2018, and (ii) is providing certain executives, including Messrs.
-Kurzius and Smith, with transition credits to their deferred compensation account that are a percentage of compensation in excess of the IRS Limit.
+Kurzius and Smith, with ore time deferred compensation account that are a percentage of compensation in excess of the IRS Limit.
 Such transition credits are contributed for a 46-month period that began on February 1, 2017 and will continue through November 30, 2020.
-These contributions and transition credits are included in the Summary Compensation Table above (as fiscal 2018
+These contributions and transition credits are included in the Summary Compensation Table above (as fiscal 2018 compensation).

 In most cases, deferred amounts plus earnings in the NQRSP are paid upon the participant's retirement or termination of employment.
 For deferrals made prior to 2005, upon a participant's termination of employment, the plan balance is paid on a lump-sum basis.
 Upon retirement, the plan balance is paid in either a lump sum or in 5, 10, 15, or 20-year installments based on the participant's election made at the time of the deferral.
 For deferrals made in 2005 and beyond, the plan balance is paid six months following retirement or termination in either a lump sum or in 5, 10, 15, or 20-year installments based on the participant's election made at the time of the deferral.
+For deferrals based on the participant's election made at the time of the deferral.
 Account balances under the plan are held in a "rabbi" trust and, until distributed to the participants, are available to satisfy the claims of McCormick's creditors.